Date of Award:

 The absence of shrubs prevented winter use of the 1.25 ha cleared area by deermice.
 At this time on the non-cleared plots shrubs were used to support nests, as foraging sites and as a means of access to the snow surface.
 During summer the area cleared of shrubs provided attractive foraging habitat, but most nest sites were still located within shrub cover around the edge.

 An important corollary of the radio tracking was the illustration of the large home range sizes of deermice in relation to the size of the 0.7 ha trapping grids.
 The implications of trapping bias affecting population fluctuations and measurement of other demographic parameters from trapping studies are discussed.

 Broome, Linda Suzanne, "Determinants of Small Rodent Distribution and Abundance in a Shrub-Steppe Ecosystem: Influences of Seeds, Ants and Shrubs" (1988).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7554.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .